Occupy This Album

 Occupy This Album: 99 Songs for the 99 Percent is a four-disc compilation box set released in May 2012 through the record label Music for Occupy.
-The album concept, and initial production was initiated by Executive Producer Jason Samel.
-Jason Samel later recruited Producers Maegan Hayward, Alex Emanuel and Shirley Menard to assist with the project.
+The album concept and initial production were initiated by executive producer Jason Samel, who later recruited producers Maegan Hayward, Alex Emanuel and Shirley Menard to assist with the project.
 The set consists of 99 songs inspired by or related to the Occupy movement.
 Proceeds from the album went "directly towards the needs of sustaining this growing movement."

 Composition

 Occupy This Album is a four-disc compilation box set containing 76 songs by various artists; the digital version contains 99 tracks.

 Michael Moore contributed vocals on his cover of Bob Dylan's "The Times They Are a-Changin'", produced by Jason Samel and Eric Weinrib, a song he had previously performed in his 1998 film The Big One.
-Moore, who had been approached to direct a music video for the compilation, is accompanied by Tom Chapin on guitar and harmonica.
+Moore, who had been approached to direct a music video for the compilation, is accompanied by Tom Chapin on guitar and harmonica, David Amram on piano and penny whistle, Dave Dreiwitz on bass and Kevin Twigg on drums.
 Approximately two thirds of the way into the track, Moore leads a human microphone chorus with the chant: "We are here to conduct an intervention".

 One of the album's standout tracks "We Can't Make It Here" was written and performed by James McMurtry and recorded along with Steve Earle and Joan Baez on vocals.
 Critically acclaimed, it's been cited among The Nations "Best Protest Songs Ever"; one of the "25 Best Songs of the 2000s" in Rolling Stone magazine; and declared "a triumph — the anthem of the 99%," by Bob Lefsetz.

 Promotion

 City Winery in New York City hosted a record release party on May 8, 2012, which included performances by Matt Pless, the initial inspiration for the album.
-Other performers included Ace Reporter, David Amram, Angels of Vice, Jennie Arnau, Richard Barone, Chroma, Dave Dreiwitz, and Kevin Twigg, the Fear Nuttin Band, Nanci Griffith with Pete Kennedy and Maura Kennedy, DJ Logic, Jesse Lenat, Los Cintron, George Martinez and The Global Block Collective, Michael Moore with Tom Chapin, Rejectionist Front, Greg Smith and Broken English, and Taj Weekes.